Legal recognition of non-binary gender: Colombia

 In February 2022, the Constitutional Court of Colombia ruled that a non-binary person was entitled to a birth certificate from the Ninth Notary of Medellín and citizen's identity card from the National Civil Registry with the marker "no binario" or "NB" in the sex field on both.
 The court also ordered the Colombian government to facilitate the inclusion of such a marker on identity documents and ordered the Congress to amend laws as needed to facilitate legal recognition of non-binary individuals' rights.

 Uruguay

 Since 19 October 2018, a new law in Uruguay allows people to change their gender/sex entry on a self-determined basis without requiring any medical documents.
 The law also provides a basis for social protection, anti-discrimination efforts, quotas and reparations.

-Although Law 19,684 (article 4c) recognizes non-binary gender persons in its definitions, there is no third gender marker option available other than female and male.
-According to the "Non-binary people survey 2022" one of the reasons that influence non-binary people not to use the legal gender change procedure is because there is no non-binary gender option.
+In Law 19,684, Article 4(C) explicitly recognizes non-binary gender persons in its definitions, and Article 6 guarantees the right to legal identification correction on this basis.
+However, according to the 2022 Non-binary people survey conducted by the City of Montevideo, one of the reasons that influence non-binary people not to use the legal gender change procedure is because there is no non-binary gender option.